arduino/docs-content/content/software/app-lab/6.bridge/1.get-started-with-bridge/get-started-with-bridge.md

 ## Explore the Examples

 The easiest way to see the Bridge in action is to explore the built-in examples.
-These projects use the Bridge to establish communication between the two processors:
+These projects demonstrate how to pass data and trigger functions between your Python script and the Arduino C++ sketch:

 - **Blink LED:** A simple example of using Python to toggle an LED pin on the microcontroller.
 - **Blink LED with UI:** Uses the WebUI Brick to control the MCU LED from a browser-based dashboard.